DirectCodeGraveyard/Minetweak/README.md

 - [psgs](https://github.com/psgs/) - Developer and Training Manager
 - [Clank](https://github.com/RedefinedClank/) - Wiki Contributor

 Want to help develop MineTweak?
 Pull requests are welcome!
-We'd love to have you help.
+We'd love to have your help!

 **More Information**

 For more information on Minetweak, visit the [Minetweak Wiki](http://wiki.minetweak.org/) or join our [IRC Channel](https://minetweak.atlassian.net/wiki/display/MINETWEAK/IRC+Channel)

-You can also get quick help, news and information by taking a look at Minetweak's [Reddit Page](http://www.reddit.com/r/MineTweak) or tweeting us [@Minetweak](http://twitter.com/minetweak)